groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/nodejs-java/generate/xls.en.md

 platform_tag: "nodejs-java"

 ############################# Head ############################
-head_title: "Generate XLS Document Watermark"
+head_title: "Create Watermarks in XLS with Node.js"
-head_description: "GroupDocs.Watermark for Node.js via Java allows to generate Word Document watermarks in Node.js via Java, J2SE 7.0 (1.7) or above applications."
+head_description: "Use Node.js to generate watermarks in XLS files, enhancing the security of your Excel documents."

 ############################# Header ############################
-title: "Generate Watermark for Document of MS Word formats with Node.js via Java"
+title: "Generate Node.js Watermarks for XLS Files"
-description: "Text and image watermark generation for MS Excel files using Node.js via Java J2SE applications.
-Watermarks your business documents with BMP, PNG, GIF, and JPEG images or text.
-Adjust watermark size, alignment, rotation angle, and position on the document pages."
+description: "Implement robust watermarking in XLS spreadsheets with Node.js, tailored for protecting financial and personal data in Excel."
 subtitle: "GroupDocs.Watermark for Node.js via Java"

 header_actions: